library-data-platform/ldp/USER_GUIDE.md

   amount of data that libraries can collect

 The LDP is available now in "pre-release" versions for testing purposes, with version 1.0 expected in mid-2020.
+This documentation covers the LDP as it exists at the present time.

 1\.
 Data model